-YES – That’s right… SALTED CARAMEL NO-BAKE CHEESECAKE!
+YES – That’s right… SALTED CARAMEL CHEESECAKE!
 Hello my actual heaven.
 After the undoubted & continued success of my No-Bake Caramel Rolo Cheesecake I decided that it was time to share this beauty – which in my opinion is utterly scrumptious.
 How can it not be?
 Its no-bake, its creamy, its delicious, and its heavenly salted caramelly – with popcorn & pretzels involved!

 The recipe is very similar to my No-Bake Caramel Rolo Cheesecake as its the same sort of base recipe, with a couple of alterations to fit the delicious salty sweet flavouring.
 This Cheesecake is so incredibly easy to make – simply crush the biscuits & pretzels, mix with the butter, and press to make the base.
 Cream together the cream cheese, vanilla, and sugar in an electric mixer, add the caramel and mix again, and the cream & salt and mix again and its all done!
 Decorate how you please!

 I have had several comments over my year of blogging about how amazing my cheesecakes are (thank you!) and that I am indeed the Cheesecake Queen (I’m blushing) but I have had many many many questions about how they set so well without any additions to help it – if you use FULL FAT ingredients, you follow my method, and you’re brave – there is no reason why it won’t work!

 The Pretzels in the base of the cheesecake give it the slightly salty edge that the base desires, with even more pretzels and TOFFEE POPCORN on top, and of course – oodles and oodles of caramel sauce!
 Seriously though – I adore this recipe, its is delicious, and I know you will all love it too!

-– 250g Digestives/Shortbread Biscuits
+- 250 g Digestives/Shortbread Biscuits

-– 75g Salted Pretzels
+- 75 g Salted Pretzels

-– 450g Full-Fat Cream Cheese
+- 500 g Full Fat Cream Cheese

-– 1tsp Vanilla Bean Extract
+- 1 tsp Vanilla Extract

-– 100g Icing Sugar
+- 100 g Icing Sugar

-– 1tsp Maldon Sea Salt Flakes*
+- 1-2 tsp Maldon Sea Salt Flakes

-– 300ml Double Cream
+- 300 ml Double Cream

-– Caramel drizzle
+- 100 g Caramel

 - Toffee Popcorn

-- Add the Caramel and whisk again until smooth and lump free - this could take a couple of minutes, I whisk it at half speed so not too quick or slow!
+- Add the Caramel and whisk again until smooth and lump free - this could take a little while, I whisk it at half speed so not too quick or slow!

-3) Pour in the double cream & Salt flakes and continue to whisk for a couple of minutes until its very thick and mousse like (I mix it on a medium speed, level 6/10) – Now this could take up to 5 minutes depending on your mixer, but you seriously have to stick at it – it will hold itself completely when finished mixing (like a meringue does!)
-If you don’t mix it enough it will not set well enough, but don’t get impatient and whisk it really quick because that’ll make it split!
-Spread over the biscuit base and leave to set in the fridge overnight.
+- If you don't mix it enough it will not set well enough, but don't get impatient and whisk it really quick because that'll make it split.
+Once mixed, spread over the biscuit base and leave to set in the fridge overnight.

-4) Remove the Cheesecake from the tin carefully and decorate the cheesecake - I drizzled over some of the spare caramel, and then some Toffee Popcorn and more Pretzels!
+- Remove the Cheesecake from the tin carefully and decorate the cheesecake - I drizzled over some of the spare caramel, and then some Toffee Popcorn and more Pretzels!

-If it looks like your cheesecake isn't setting, or its a but sloppy, or you're even not sure.. try it anyway.
+- If it looks like your cheesecake isn't setting, or its a but sloppy, or you're even not sure.. try it anyway.
 Try to set the mix anyway!
 If it still doesn't set, freeze it and have an Ice Cream Cheesecake!

-*It is very important to use salt flakes, not finely ground salt - but if you have to, then use 1/4tsp and taste test it till you reach your desired taste, it is a lot more concentrated when finely ground!
+- It is very important to use salt flakes, not finely ground salt - but if you have to, then use 1/4tsp and taste test it till you reach your desired taste, it is a lot more concentrated when finely ground!

 - I also always set my cheesecakes in the fridge overnight otherwise they risk being a little runny still and slipping off the biscuit base but if you want to risk it then go for it!
 If you think its not setting, 99% of the time its because you didnt whip it enough!